hraberg/mimir/README.md

 * The computer occasionally gets stuck or can only move in one direction
 * Some variations of conditions that seem valid just doesn't work as expected (potentially related to the above).
-* At times it fails to start with  an exception related to `mimir.well/update`.
 * The match vars are bound to normal vars using a simple aliasing hack, hence the name mismatch (`dx` vs `?dx`).
 * Using :swing doesn't work properly.
 * Resizing the window resets the game, and leaves some noise on the screen.